 When herbs are first planted water them in well.
 Water regularly for the first week or so.
 Once plants have settled in, rather than giving frequent light sprinkling, water deeply less often, this will encourage plant roots to grow deeper into the soil.

 General Meetings are held on the 1st Tuesday of each month except for January at the Albion Peace Centre, 102 McDonald Road, Windsor.
 Visitors are always welcome to attend.
 Members $2 and Visitors $3.
-We have lucky door prizes and raffles and a light supper after our meeting.
+We have lucky door prizes and raffles.
+Raffle tickets cost $1 and we also have a light supper after our meeting.
 Meetings normally finish about 9.30pm.